 - Benefits and Uses of Ranunculus Flowers

 Buttercup is the most known common name of the entire Ranunculus genus in the Ranunculaceae family.
 The huge genus, which contains over 600 species, is native to the United States of America and Eurasia (1).

-Other common names of ranunculus include Coyote’s eyes, water crowfoots, and spearworts.
+Other common names of ranunculus include Coyote’s eyes, water crowfoots, meadow buttercup, and spearworts.

 While most flowers obtain their name based on their appearances or unique features, buttercup flowers have a different yet interesting name origin.
 The genus name ranunculus is based on two Latin words, rana and unculus, that collectively mean “little frogs.”

 Native buttercup flowers grow abundantly along water streams, which are comparable to little frogs hence the name.

 Most species in the Ranunculus genus are used in traditional medicine, particularly against rheumatism, intermittent fever, and redness of the skin (2).

 Although the Ranunculus genus comprises a broad list of species, only one of them is popularly cultivated both for home and commercial gardens – the Ranunculus asiaticus or Persian buttercups.

 Persian buttercup flowers offer a plethora of color options, ranging from white to red, purple, pink, orange, cream, and bright yellow flowers.
 They are great cool-season flowering plants for beddings, borders, and even in pots or container gardens.